vimes666/lmm-slidez/README.md

         -v                  Print version.

 ### Installation:
-- Place the script in the folder .bin (if you dont have the folder, create it with `mkdir .bin`).
+- Place the script in the folder .bin and if you dont have the folder, create it with `mkdir .bin`.
   The dot designates a hidden file so it will only show up in the file manager after typing ctrl-h.
 - Make the file executable if necessary `chmod +x .bin/lmm-slidez`.
 - Create the folder .backgrounds with `mkdir .backgrounds` if it is not already there.